-A radionuclide cisternogram is a nuclear scan test used to diagnose spinal fluid circulation problems.
+A radionuclide cisternogram is a nuclear scan test.
+It is used to diagnose problems with the flow of spinal fluid.

 CSF flow scan; Cisternogram

-You will be scanned 4 - 6 hours after receiving this injection.
-A special camera takes images that show how the radioactive materials travel with the cerebrospinal fluid through the spine and if the fluid leaks outside the spine.
+You will then be scanned 4 to 6 hours after getting the injection.
+A special camera takes images that show how the radioactive materials travel with the cerebrospinal fluid through the spine.
+The images also show if the fluid leaks outside the spine or brain.

-You will be scanned again 24 hours after injection, and possibly at 48 and 72 hours after injection.
+You will be scanned again 24 hours after injection.
+You may need additional scans possibly at 48 and 72 hours after injection.

 The scan is painless, although the table may be cold or hard.
 No discomfort is produced by the radioisotope or the scanner.